Antispam protection

 X-Muni-Envelope-From

-- The email address of the sender specified in the mail envelope.
+- the email address of the sender specified in the envelope of the mail.

-With sensitive handling, this information can be used to additionally filter mail at the user level before delivery to the mailbox (e.g. procmailem ).
+This information can be used, if handled sensitively, to additionally filter mail at the user level before it is delivered to the mailbox (e.g., via email).